getbrevo/brevo-ruby/docs/SMSCampaignsApi.md

   #config.api_key_prefix['partner-key'] = 'Bearer'
 end

-api_instance = BrevoApiV3Sdk::SMSCampaignsApi.new
+api_instance = BrevoRuby::SMSCampaignsApi.new

 campaign_id = 789 # Integer | Id of the SMS campaign

-phone_number = BrevoApiV3Sdk::SendTestSms.new # SendTestSms | Mobile number of the recipient with the country code.
+phone_number = BrevoRuby::SendTestSms.new # SendTestSms | Mobile number of the recipient with the country code.
 This number must belong to one of your contacts in Brevo account and must not be blacklisted

 begin
   #Send a test SMS campaign
   api_instance.send_test_sms(campaign_id, phone_number)
-rescue BrevoApiV3Sdk::ApiError => e
+rescue BrevoRuby::ApiError => e
   puts "Exception when calling SMSCampaignsApi->send_test_sms: #{e}" end
 ```